It has been 13 years since World of Warcraft emulation servers were created.

 To get your Vanilla WoW environment up and running we start off by pulling the current container images:

-Be aware that these images are updated daily currently and unversioned for now, so you have to pull these images/tags:
+Note that these images are currently updated daily currently and unversioned for now, so you have to pull these images/tags:

 For storing game content and characters data we use